dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 8. Push the feature branch to GitHub.

-9. Open a pull request from feature branch to original repo (from which you forked, in step 2 above).
+9. Open a pull request from feature branch to original repo (from which the original branch was forked, in step 2 above).

 10. Clean up after pull request has been merged by an authorized METplus developer.